Order before 13:00

 Our tip: While looking for a suitable place to install the module, you should also think about how the connecting cables will be routed!!
 Many modules are supplied with connection cables of sufficient lengths.
 If cable lengths are not long enough or if several modules are to be connected in parallel, care must be taken to ensure sufficiently large cable cross-sections.
 The aim is to keep voltage loss from the cable to the regulator as low as possible, ideally below 2% of the module voltage.

-It is important to know the specifications and operating conditions of the solar modules and charge regulators and take these into consideration during system planning and installation.
-The aim is to ensure optimum light conditions for the solar modules throughout the day.
+It is important to know the specifications and operating conditions of the solar modules and charge regulators and to take these into consideration during system planning and installation.
+The aim is to ensure optimum lighting conditions for the solar modules throughout the day.
 Sunlight should ideally hit the module directly, vertically and without any shading.
 Due to the way the sun moves during the day, the output power of a PV system is not constant.
 It is highest at midday (when the sun has reached its zenith).
 Solar modules can still generate energy even when the sun is low in the morning and evening hours and in low light, such as when the sky is overcast.
 In this case, module output voltage is only marginally dependent on light exposure, while the output current is proportional to exposure intensity.
 (Maximum irradiance = maximum power, half irradiance = 50% power, etc.)

 If you plan to use PV throughout the year, bear in mind that the angle of light irradiation changes not only during the course of a day, but also from season to season.
 In summer there are more hours of sunshine per day than in winter when the sun is low.

-1. Do you want cost-free solar energy to reduce the drain on your consumer battery during the course of a day and just provide enough power for a cool box or refrigerator, for example?
+1. Do you want cost free solar energy to reduce the drain on your consumer battery during the course of a day and provide just enough power for a cool box or refrigerator, for example?

-2. Do you want to charge your batteries with solar energy if there is no shore connection available?
+Step Do you want to charge your batteries with solar energy if there is no shore connection available?

-3. Are you just looking for a way to maintain the charge level of your batteries?
+Step Are you just looking for a way to maintain the charge level of your batteries?

 To be able to answer this question, you need to know the energy requirements of your appliances and how long they will operate.
 This means you need to know how many ampere hours (Ah) or watt hours (Wh) the appliance or appliances require over a defined period of time.
 There are several ways to determine your individual energy requirements: